HighnessAtharva/Blog/content/posts/tech/django-crypto-app/part2.md

     image: blog/django-crypto-app/cover-2.webp
     alt: Part 2 - Templates, Views and URLs
     caption: Here, we will add the templates, views and urls and code up the entire project.
 This will be the most complex and detailed part of this series.
-description: "Here, we will be defining the functional requirements and give you the overview of what we are building, the approach, the high-level design and the project setup using Django."
+description: "Functional requirements of what we are building, the approach, the high-level design and the project setup using Django"
 tags: ["django", "python","tutorial"]
 ---
 ## Introduction